00437110/1_web_portfolio/README.md

 # Portfolio made with HTML and CSS, for my projects as of October 2025

-## A simple portfolio with HTML and CSS only, deploayed in Netlify, with a little game for testing and all my available projects online.
+## A simple portfolio with HTML and CSS only, deployed in Netlify, with a little game for testing and all my available projects online.

 This is a portfolio for my web projects: